 Earlier in this post, you have read about considerations for sizing hardware for tableau server-specifically the concepts of scaling-up and scaling-out.
 Scaling-up refers to using more powerful single server hardware.
-Scaling-out refers to bringing in more machines to help carry the workload clustering, distributed environments and scaling-out, all refer to the same concept: running tableau server on more than one machine, to spread the workload.
+Scaling-out refers to bringing in more machines to help carry the workload clustering, distributed environments, and scaling-out, all refer to the same concept: running a tableau server on more than one machine, to spread the workload.

-The decision to scale-out tableau server in a cluster is normally made when a single server cannot support the expected workload, and when adding additional machines represents a lower expected cost than scaling-up to a substantially more powerful single machine.
+The decision to scale-out a tableau server in a cluster is normally made when a single server cannot support the expected workload, and when adding additional machines represents a lower expected cost than scaling-up to a substantially more powerful single machine.
 Tableau’s multiple processes can be assigned to different machines in the cluster to achieve an efficient division of the workload.

 For instance, an environment that makes use of very large data extracts could devote an entire machine in the cluster for running data extract engine processes.
 This machine could include a larger amount of system memory and fast i/o to support the need to quickly load and query as many data extracts as possible.
 In addition, another machine with very fast CPU cores can be dedicated to vizQL processes if high numbers of concurrent view requests are anticipated.
 The clustering tableau server can also provide high availability capabilities by creating redundant core processes on multiple machines.